4eckme/crawc.net-v2/instructions.md

 # overview:
-+ this release for users, who had a problems with the first version. if you successfully use old code, i don't recommend use this update. this version includes modules dependences and more detailed instruction for install. also engines global variables are explicitly specified.
++ this release for users, who had a problems with the first version. if you successfully use old code, i don't recommend use this update. this version includes modules dependences and more detailed instruction for install. also engines global variables are explicitly specified
-+ to minimize problems with install i recomend use ubuntu 20.04.
++ to minimize problems with install i recomend use ubuntu 20.04

 # installation:
 + get core into your home dir (default /home/chat/) from https://github.com/4eckme/crawc.net